Prof. Michael Noel in the Media

 Selected Media OutletsThe media schedule of Prof. Michael Noel is busy with weekly if not daily interviews for local, national, and international news outlets.
 Below are some of the media houses that reach out to Prof. Noel for his expertise on economic events.
 (Data source: noeleconomics.com/media) |

-Prof. Noel was a guest on Marketplace, a radio show broadcasted on NPR, where he explained that people suffer from high gas prices because gasoline consumption
+Prof. Noel was a guest on Marketplace, a radio show broadcasted on NPR, where he explained that people suffered from high gas prices because gasoline consumption

 depends on factors that are hard to change, such as the type of car you drive, how

 fuel efficient it is, and how far you live from the place you work.
-2. InflationOn Fox and NBC Lubbock, Professor Michael Noel comments on the extraordinary high inflation rates of 7.5%.
-Prof. Noel argues that we experience three types of inflation simultaneously:
+2. InflationOn Fox and NBC Lubbock, Professor Michael Noel commented on the extraordinary high inflation rates of 7.5% in February 2022.
+Prof. Noel argued that we experienced three types of inflation simultaneously:

 Tech professor explains ‘extraordinary' inflation levels

-Professor Michael Noel was also featured in WalletHub's recent survey about Labor Day, where he talks about inflation, job security, and travel costs.
-Prof. Noel states that inflation has increased the price of pretty much everything, which is in large part driven by energy costs and labor shortages.
+Professor Michael Noel was also featured in WalletHub's survey about Labor Day, where he talked about inflation, job security, and travel costs.
+Prof. Noel stated that inflation has increased the price of pretty much everything, which is in large part driven by energy costs and labor shortages.
 Because the price of fuel and travel is so expensive, some will find it more economical to put off that Labor Day trip and go later.

 87% of People Think They Should Get a Raise to Keep up With Inflation

-Finally, Professor Noel talks about how inflation increases housing costs on Fox and NBC Lubbock.
+Finally, Professor Noel talked about how inflation increased housing costs on Fox and NBC Lubbock.
 As a result, many families have to cut back on other things.
 Prof. Noel believes the high rent is here to stay, but eventually the pay will start to increase so that rent becomes affordable again.

 More HeadlinesTo keep up with more recent and future interviews, please follow us on social media @TTUeconomics. www.twitter.com/TTUeconomics